3 Programming Fundamentals in R (Part I)

 as.logical() # Converts to logical

-Until now, the code we’ve used has been disposable; once you type it, you can only view its output.
+Until now, the code we have used has been disposable; once you type it, you can only view its output.
 However, programming languages allow us to store information in objects called variables.

 Variables are labels for pieces of information.
 Instead of running the same code to produce information each time, we can assign it to a variable.
 Let’s say I have a character object that contains my name.
 I can save that character object to a variable.